 As the portion of the oat crop increases for the human consumption segment, yield and quality, especially test weight, are important production parameters for a profitable oat crop.
 “The grower has to strike a balance between test weight and yield when optimizing N rate because the value of the oat is a function of both grain yield and quality.”

-In this study, conducted during 1998 to 2000, 4 locations were used: one in Manitoba and three in Saskatchewan.
-The locations were: Brandon, Indian Head, Canora and Melfort.
-Three seeding dates were used, early May, Mid May and early June, along with the two cultivars AC Assiniboia and CDC Pacer.
+In this study, conducted from 1998 to 2000, 4 locations were used; one in Manitoba and three in Saskatchewan.
+The locations were: Brandon, Indian Head; Canora; and Melfort.
+Three seeding dates were used, early May, mid May and early June, along with the two cultivars AC Assiniboia and CDC Pacer.
 The four nitrogen rates used were 15, 40, 80 and 120 kg N/ha.

 Panicles per plant was the yield component that accounted for most of the yield increase achieved from increasing rates of nitrogen.
 Kernel weight was the yield component that decreased with increasing N. Physical seed quality tended to be highest with early seeding and low N rates.

 Across site-years, the overall grain yields increased with increasing N supply, but the increase levelled off at the rate of 100 kg N ha-1.
 The optimum N rate was found to involve a trade-off between yield and quality.